cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-12-13_00-00-00_iele_vm_architecture-en.md

 How do these components look when a developer is working with them?

-In this video[Lars Brünjes](mailto:lars.bruenjes@iohk.io), director of education at IOHK develops a smart contract using the Solidity to IELE compiler and the Mallet wallet.
+In this video [Lars Brünjes](mailto:lars.bruenjes@iohk.io), director of education at IOHK develops a smart contract using the Solidity to IELE compiler and the Mallet wallet.

 <!-- embed youtube/Tp4Z0RbjSa8 -->